pfsense/docs/source/trafficshaper/traffic-shaping-guide.rst

 Hierarchical Fair Service Curve (HFSC) is the most complex of the ALTQ shaper types.
 In older versions of pfSense software, it was the only option available.
-It has a heirarchy of queues and is capable of real-time traffic guarantees.
+It has a hierarchy of queues and is capable of real-time traffic guarantees.

 It can be very effective for VoIP on links that degrade quickly, such as